agb5003/pip/final/final.md

 <p align='center'> <img class='noshade' src='./assets/difference.png' width=75%> </p>

 Yes, heapsort was more than two entire **order of magnitudes** faster than selection sort.
 And this is only for a dataset $32\mathrm{B} * 100000 = 3.2\mathrm{MB}$ in size.
-Real databases are much, much larger—a typical database containing user data of a medium-sized website would range between a few gigabytes to tens of gigabytes.
+Real databases are much, much larger—for instance, a typical database containing user data of a medium-sized website would range between a few gigabytes to tens of gigabytes.
 Using an inefficient data structure or sorting algorithm that "just works" is **not** an option when we're working with files this large.

 ## 5. Conclusion and further reading